 When you create a videoask, you have the option to collect contact details from your respondents.
 You can make this a required step, or allow your respondents to choose whether to leave their details.

-If you do not enable the contact form, then all respondents to your videoask will appear as Humans, because there is no other way to identify them. 🙂
+If you don't enable the contact form, then all respondents to your videoask will appear anonymously as "Humans", because we have no other way to identify them. 🙂

 A VideoAsk inbox with the contact form disabled:

 If you've enabled the contact form but you're still seeing a lot of Human responses, this is because the respondent chose not to leave any contact information.